jricardo-um/analisis-datos-omicos-trabajo-2/fase_2/mers_cov/info.md

 Sequences downloaded with a 90% of similitude [P27487_similar.fasta](./P27487_similar.fasta)

+MERS-CoV (Middle East Respiratory Syndrome Coronavirus) is a beta coronavirus that causes severe respiratory illnesses in humans.
+It is believed to have originated in animals, possibly camels, and is primarily transmitted to humans through contact with infected animals or their respiratory secretions.
+It can also spread among people through close contact, such as caring for infected patients.

+MERS-CoV can cause a wide range of respiratory symptoms, ranging from mild cold-like symptoms to severe pneumonia with respiratory failure, and in some cases, death.
+Patients with chronic illnesses or weakened immune systems are at higher risk for severe complications.

+Pathological studies in animals infected with MERS-CoV have shown changes in the lungs, such as thickening of alveolar septa, infiltration of inflammatory cells such as lymphocytes and histiocytes, and presence of exudates in alveolar and bronchial spaces.
+These pathological changes can vary from acute lesions in the early days of infection to chronic or reparative lesions in later stages.

 We have a file with the sequence DPP4, dipeptidyl peptidase-4, or also called CD26 is an enzyme found on the surface of many cells in the human body and plays an important role in the regulation of metabolic function and the immune system.
 DPP4 is a protein that belongs to the family of peptidase enzymes, which are responsible for the hydrolysis of peptides and proteins in the body.
 The study of this protein is related to the way it attacks the Mers-CoV virus, as the MERS-CoV Spike protein is found on the surface of the Middle East respiratory syndrome virus (MERS-CoV), which is a type of coronavirus that causes severe respiratory disease in humans.
 This Spike protein is responsible for the entry of the virus into human cells during infection.